comet-dot-photos/comet-dot-photos/README.md

 This research was supported by the Discovery Data Analysis Program (#xxxxxxxxx to J.M.S.), the Heising-Simons Foundation (51 Pegasi b Fellowship to S.P.D.B.), and the MIT UROP Program.
-A 2023 MIT Open Data Prize for an earlier version of this work also provided recognition and encouragement to continue developing Comet.Photos (Fay, 2023).
+A 2023 MIT Open Data Prize for an earlier version of this work provided recognition and encouragement to continue developing Comet.Photos (Fay, 2023).
 We gratefully acknowledge Jean-Baptiste Vincent, discussions with whom made this software possible as he helped us navigate Rosetta's dataset.